-Subfield Coordinator: Wendy Brown
+Subfield Coordinator: Kinch Hoekstra

 The research, writing, and pedagogical interests of faculty within political theory are impressively varied.
 Greater details about the work and interests of each faculty member may be found on their faculty web pages.
 Faculty outside the department who have scholarly interests in political theory have also proven valuable for students concentrating in this area.